112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 <div id="110"><em>110.
 “The French are too radical in politics.”</em></div>

-Don't be fooled by the names of the French parties.
+Don’t be fooled by the names of the French parties.
 The Radical Socialist party for example, is neighter radical nor socialist.
 It is the party of small farmers and the lower middle-class: it is a middle-of-the-road party.
 (Its name is a carry-over from the past.)